datafolklabs/cement/doc/source/dev/controllers.rst

 Application Controllers
 =======================

-Cement defines a controller interface called :ref:`IController <cement2.core.controller>`, but does not enable any default handlers that implement the interface.
+Cement defines a controller interface called :ref:`IController <cement.core.controller>`, but does not enable any default handlers that implement the interface.

 Using application controllers is not necessary, but enables rapid development